 For those looking to really test themselves, we will climb the first 55 flights carrying equipment, leave the equipment in the basement, and then go on air for the second 55 flights - to simulate arriving at a fire floor, and going to work.

 Firefighter participants will be grouped into companies for safety purposes.
-Bring plenty of water and/or other drinks, and make sure that you thoroghly hydrate before, during, and after the climb.
+Bring plenty of water and/or other drinks, and make sure that you thoroughly hydrate before, during, and after the climb.
 There will be staggered start times with the first team going shortly after 0900.

-We will share in a moment of silence before the stair climb at 0900.
+We will share a moment of silence before the stair climb at 0900.
 After completing the climb, individual teams will celebrate with a bottle of water or Gatorade on the roof.
 This is also a great photo opportunity for you and your team.